harripd/H2MMpythonlib/README.md

 	- nphot: the number of photons in the dataset that the model is optimized against
 	- bic: the Baysian Information Criterion of the model
 	- converged: True if the model reached convergence criterion, False if the optimization stopped due to reaching the maximum number of iterations or if an error occured in the next iteration.
+2. h2mm_limits: class for bounding the values a model can take, min/max values can be specified for all 3 core arrays (trans, obs, and prior) of an h2mm_model, either as single floats, or full arrays, values are specified as keyword arguments, not specifiying a value for a particular field will mean that field will be unbounded
+	- min_trans: the minimum values for the trans array (ie the slowest possible transition rate(s) allowed), values on the diagonal will be ignored
+	- max_trans: the maximum values for the trans array (ie the fastest possible transition rate(s) allowed), values on the diagonal will be ignored
+	- min_obs: the minimum values for the obs array
+	- max_obs: the maximum values for the obs array
+	- min_prior: the minimum value for the prior array
+	- max_prior
-2. EM_H2MM_C: the core function of the package, it takes an initial 'h2mm_model' object, and two lists of numpy arrays as input.
+3. EM_H2MM_C: the core function of the package, it takes an initial 'h2mm_model' object, and two lists of numpy arrays as input.
 The lists of numpy arrays are the data to be optimized.
 Each array references a burst, the first list is the index of the photon stream, the second is the arrival time.
 Arrays should be of an integer type, and will be converted to np.uint32 and np.uint64 types for the stream and time respectively.
-3. viterbi_path_PhotonByphoton takes the same inputs as EM_H2MM_C, but the 'h2mm_model' should be optimized through 'EM_H2MM_C' first, returns a tuple the:
+4. viterbi_path_PhotonByphoton takes the same inputs as EM_H2MM_C, but the 'h2mm_model' should be optimized through 'EM_H2MM_C' first, returns a tuple the:
 	- path: the most likely state path
 	- scale: the posterior probability of each photon
 	- ll: the loglikelihood of the path for each burst
 	- icl: the Integrated Complete Likelihood (ICL) of the state path given the model and data, provides an extremum based criterion for selecting the ideal number of states
-4. viterbi_sort the viterbi algorithm but with additional parameters included:
+5. viterbi_sort: the viterbi algorithm but with additional parameters included:
 	- icl: the Integrated Complete Likelihood (ICL) of teh state path given teh model and data, provides an extremum based criterion for selecting teh ideal number of states
 	- path: the most likely state path
 	- scale: the posterior probability of each photon